 Now let’s fix ESXi root Account Locked Out

-First login to DCUI using F2 -> then choose the Troubleshooting Options
+First login to DCUI using F2 -> then choose the Troubleshooting Options.

-Select “Disable ESXi Shell” now you can see that the status will change from Disabled to Enabled.
+Also, select “Disable ESXi Shell” now you can see that the status will change from Disabled to Enabled.

-Next, select “Disable SSH” and ensure SSH is enabled, if not you can enable it.
+Then, select “Disable SSH” and ensure SSH is enabled, if not you can enable it.

 Finally when you are in DUCI, Press ALT+F1 and then you can enter the User name as root and password to log in the prompt.